 I’m sharing the essence of it here because I want to remember it.
-I want to keep it for those times when the world seems too broken and our help seems insignificant.
+I want to keep it for those times when the world seems broken and our help insignificant.

-It’s a story of a small church right in the middle of housing commission flats with a park across the road.
-But it has a big heart for the people who live in the neighbourhood.
+It’s a story of a small church with a big heart for the people who live in the neighbourhood.